-To establish a standard policy and identify rules and/or procedures for the conduct of public meetings, preparation and publication of requirements for the public notice of public notice of meetings, preparation and publication of agendas and preparation and reporting posting of minutes.
+To establish a standard policy and identify rules and/or procedures for the conduct of public meetings, requirements for the public notice of meetings, publication of agendas and posting of minutes.

 STATEMENT OF POLICY

 The City of Goodyear is governed by ARS 38-431, et. seq. which is commonly known as the ARIZONA OPEN MEETING LAW.
 It is the Policy of the City Council: that all public meetings be conducted in a timely and orderly manner; that notices, agendas, and minutes of public meetings be prepared, published, and distributed; that all documentation relating to the City's open public meetings be made available to the public, and that all issues as set forth above be done in general conformance with the laws, the City Charter, the City Code, this or any other Council Policy, applicable Rules of Conduct, Procedures, and Regulations governing same, and the Scott, Foresman version of Robert's Rules of Order, Newly Revised.